NLog/NLog.github.io/_posts/2015-05-28-nlog-4-release-candidate.md

 ---
 layout: post
-title: NLog 4.0 release candidate has been released.
+title: NLog 4.0 release candidate is online.
 ---

 The release candidate of NLog 4.0 has been released.
 More than 100 issues are closed in GitHub.
 The release candidate can be downloaded from NuGet.